-This teapot has particulary fine engraving at the shoulder.
+This teapot has particularly fine engraving at the shoulder.
 The earliest monogram on this teapot is that of Sarah Pope (1742-1819), who was married to William Redwood (son of our founder Abraham Redwood) in 1757.

 After more than 150 years in the seafaring family of Captain John Stanton, this tall-case clock was a gift to the Library in 1946 from Bishop Samuel Babcock, a descendant of John Stanton.
-The clock on poplar basewood has a black Japanned-laquer case with gilt foliage.
+The clock on poplar basewood has a black Japanned-lacquer case with gilt foliage.
 A special feature is the day-of-the-week slot placed above the numeral VI.
 The sub-dial in the upper left-hand corner has a hand that indicates the time of high tide, which advances at 47.5 minutes per day.